parsingphase/parsingphase.github.io/mastodon/index.md

 - \- [Mastodon.Top (France)](https://mastodon.top/about)
 - \- [Social.tchncs (Germany)](https://social.tchncs.de/about)

-Less direct answer: Take a look at one of the following lists and pick one that's open and looks interesting.
+Less direct answer (but more reliable long-term): Take a look at one of the following lists and pick one that's open and looks interesting.

 - \- [joinmastodon.org/servers](https://joinmastodon.org/servers)
 - \- [instances.social](https://instances.social/)

 Remember… you can choose a new server in future if you want; you're not limited to one account, and you can redirect an old account to a future one later on.
+Whichever server you choose, please make sure you read their rules and policies to avoid surprises later.

 # How do I create an account?